anuvgupta/pi/README.md

     - As `n` increases, the number of points increases; the number of segments thus increases and more accurately represents the curve of a circle
     - As `n` approaches infinity, the number of points approaches infinity; the number of segments thus approaches infinity and the length of each segment becomes infinitely small, approaching 0, approaching the definition of a point
     - If `n` truly equaled infinity, the segments would in reality be an infinite number of points on the circumference of the half-circle.
 However, this infinite quantity is impossible to measure with a method/program such as this, so we allow `n` to equal a very large number
- 5. Use the distance formula/Pythagorean theorem to find the distance between one point on the circle and the next (length of the "i'th" segment)
+ 5. Use the distance formula/Pythagorean theorem to find the distance between one point on the circle and the next (length of the i'th segment)
     - In terms of f, x, and i: `d(i) = ((x(i) - x(i + 1))^2 + (f(x(i)) - f(x(i + 1)))^2)^0.5`
     - Partially substituted (in terms of f and i): `d(i) = ((((2 * r * i) / n - r) - ((2 * r * (i + 1)) / n - r))^2 + (f((2 * r * i) / n - r) - f((2 * r * (i + 1)) / n - r))^2)^0.5`
     - Fully substituted (in terms of i): `d(i) = ((((2 * r * i) / n - r) - ((2 * r * (i + 1)) / n - r))^2 + (f((2 * r * i) / n - r) - f((2 * r * (i + 1)) / n - r))^2)^0.5`